kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 * Change / Replace / Deprecate the existing behavior of the Kubernetes EndpointSlice controller.
 * Introduce additional supported types of the EndpointSlice controllers/Reconciler as part of Kubernetes.
 * Modify the Service / EndpointSlice Specs.
+* Add new features to the EndpointSlice Mirroring Controller.

 ## Proposal

 #### Well-Known Label

 `service.kubernetes.io/endpoint-controller-name` will be added as a well-known label applying on the Service object.
-When set on a service, the Endpoint, EndpointSlice, and EndpointSlice Mirroring for that service will be disabled, thus EndpointSlices for this service will not be created by the Kubernetes Controller Manager.
+When set on a service, no matter the service specs, the Endpoint, EndpointSlice, and EndpointSlice Mirroring controllers for that service will be disabled, thus Endpoints and EndpointSlices for this service will not be created by the Kubernetes Controller Manager.
+If the label is not set, the Endpoint, EndpointSlice, and EndpointSlice Mirroring controllers will be enabled for that service and the Endpoints and EndpointSlices will be handled as of today.

+The Kubernetes Controller Manager will implement this label both at object creation and on dynamic addition/removal/updates of this label.

 #### Flexibility on the EndpointSlice Reconciler Module

-The reconciler structure will support more features to cover the requirements set by the current behavior of the EndpointSlice Mirroring Controller (e.g.: placeholder concept does not exist in the Mirroring Controller).
+The reconciler structure will support more features to cover the requirements set by the current behavior of the EndpointSlice Mirroring Controller (e.g.: placeholder EndpointSlice does not exist in the Mirroring Controller).

 The `Reconcile` function definition will be changed to accept general types of data (not specific to Services) and the list of features the endpointslices being reconciled will support (e.g. Traffic Distribution).
 Functions for specific types (Service/Pods for the EndpointSlice Controller and Endpoints for the EndpointSlice Mirroring Controller) generating data to pass to the `Reconcile` function will be provided by the EndpointSlice Reconciler module.